zenobio93/seat-docs/docs/upgrading/from_seat_4_0/docker.md

   ```bash
   curl -L https://raw.githubusercontent.com/eveseat/seat-docker/master/docker-compose.proxy.yml -o docker-compose.proxy.yml
   ```
+- If you are using a [custom stylesheet], open your `docker-compose.override.yml` file and replace the container name `seat-web` with `front`.
 - Download the new `.env` file template using
   ```bash
   curl -L https://raw.githubusercontent.com/eveseat/seat-docker/master/.env -o .env